timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

 2. Add the cloudflare worker deployment code as seen in the [repo](https://github.com/timecode/CloudflarePagesPoC/tree/main/gocode/).

 3. Add code to hook in to the Hugo deployment as seen in the repo's [Makefile](https://github.com/timecode/CloudflarePagesPoC/tree/main/Makefile).
+Of course, there are other methods that could be employed to do this kind of thing too, such as GitHub Workflows.

-Update the Cloudflare Pages `Build command` from the regular `hugo` command to now use the Makefile with the command `make cloudflare-deploy`
+4. Update the Cloudflare Pages `Build command` from the regular `hugo` command to now use the Makefile with the command `make cloudflare-deploy`

-4. Add a CNAME to the DNS to allow the api e.g. `CNAME api-poc-dev shadowcryptic.com`
+5. Add a CNAME to the DNS to allow the api e.g. `CNAME api-poc-dev shadowcryptic.com`

 Deployment should now include/update this Cloudflare worker whenever the site is updated (the `time_build` field should be seen to update).

 Clicking on the [api endpoint](https://api-poc.shadowcryptic.com/time) should provide something like the above example.
 We could of course add a simple piece of JavaScript to a page that automatically calls the API on load and updates a page dynamically, but that's another story.

 Adding dynamic elements to the Hugo generated SSG is now fairly simple to develop and deploy using Cloudflare Pages.

 🥂 😎 🥂